About Councilmember Brianne K. Nadeau

-The first bill Brianne introduced in 2015 would strengthen the Board of Ethics and Government Accountability to ensure District elected officials remain accountable to residents and to make District government more open and transparent.
+The very first bill Brianne introduced in 2015 strengthened the Board of Ethics and Government Accountability to ensure District elected officials remain accountable to residents and to make District government more open and transparent.
 She supports campaign finance reform measures introduced in the Council, as well as efforts to make voter registration easier, and legislation that makes voting in local elections available to all legal permanent residents, not only citizens.

 To improve public safety, she introduced cutting-edge legislation to get guns out of the hands of those who have threatened violence against themselves or others.
-She also works to ensure the Metropolitan Police Department and DC agencies have the resources they need to keep our communities safe, and to better connect residents with MPD through public safety walks and community meetings.
-She voted for a comprehensive public safety bill recently passed by Council which uses a data-driven approach to address the causes of crime.
+She also works to ensure the Metropolitan Police Department and District agencies have the resources they need to keep our communities safe, and to better connect residents with MPD through public safety walks and community meetings.
+She voted for a comprehensive public safety bill (the NEAR Act) recently passed by Council which uses a data-driven approach to address the causes of crime.
 She secured funding to address gang violence in Ward 1.
 She also supported a program to reimburse residents for installing security cameras.

-Because she believes families shouldn’t be forced to leave the neighborhoods they love because of skyrocketing housing prices, she supports a multipronged approach to addressing the housing crisis.
+Because she believes families shouldn’t be forced to leave the neighborhoods they love because of skyrocketing housing prices, she supports a multipronged approach to address the housing crisis.
 She introduced and passed emergency legislation to preserve 64 units of affordable housing in Columbia Heights, and worked with the Council to approve development of 128 new affordable units on Florida Avenue.
 She also supports the production of new homes for the residents of Park Morton through the New Communities program.
-She has pushed to fully fund the Housing Production Trust Fund, which is used to support affordable housing construction, and co-introduced a bill to increase down payment assistance for new home buyers, as well as a bill that provides tax relief to first-time home buyers.
+She has pushed to fully fund the Housing Production Trust Fund, which is used to support affordable housing construction, and helped pass and fund a bill to increase down payment assistance for new home buyers, as well as a bill that provides tax relief to first-time home buyers.
 She led the effort to create new positions at the Office of the Tenant Advocate to protect the rights of renters and help tenants stay in their homes and added three new inspectors at the Department of Consumer and Regulatory Affairs to investigate illegal construction.

 Brianne serves as the Chair of the Human Services Committee.
-She also serves on the Committee on Business, Consumer and Regulatory Affairs, the Committee on Health and Human Services, and the Committee on Housing and Community Development.
-Brianne serves on the Metropolitan Washington Council of Governments as Chairperson of its Metropolitan Washington Air Quality Committee as well as the Human Services and Public Safety Committee.
-She also represents the District as the Chairperson of the Local Government Advisory Committee to the Chesapeake Bay Council and at the National Conference of State Legislatures.
-She is the State Director of the Young Elected Officials Network.
+She also serves on the Committee on Government Operations, Committee on Housing and Neighborhood Revitalization, and Committee on Health.
+As a part of the Metropolitan Washington Council of Governments, a regional collaborative body, Brianne serves on Metropolitan Washington Air Quality Committee as well as the Human Services and Public Safety Committee.
+She also represents the District on the Local Government Advisory Committee to the Chesapeake Bay Council and at the National Conference of State Legislatures.
+She is a member of the Young Elected Officials Network.

-Prior to the Council, Brianne was Vice President at Rabinowitz Communications providing strategic counsel to faith-based, Democratic and environmental non-profit organizations, and served as a board member of Jews United for Justice.
-In 2006, she was elected to the Advisory Neighborhood Commission (ANC) 1B, eventually serving as chair.
+Prior to her service the Council, Brianne was Vice President at Rabinowitz Communications providing strategic counsel to faith-based, Democratic and environmental non-profit organizations, and served as a board member of Jews United for Justice.
+In 2006, she was elected to the Advisory Neighborhood Commission 1B, eventually serving as chair.
 She also spent six years working for Democratic Congressman John Sarbanes, and four years at Hillel: The Foundation for Jewish Student Life.
 Brianne earned an M.A. in Public Policy from American University where she concentrated her studies in the Women & Politics Institute, and a B.A. in Political Science from Boston College.

 Brianne grew up in Michigan where she attended public school and was a Girl Scout for 13 years, earning the Scout’s highest honor, the Gold Award.
 Her time with the Girl Scouts taught her to “look for work,” and “leave things better than she found them,” two principals that guide her work to this day.
-She is an active member of her prayer community, DC Minyan and lives with her husband in Park View.
+She is an active member of her Jewish prayer community, DC Minyan and lives with her husband in Park View.